Improve your OKR Check-in with these tips and our template

 Step 5: Check other relevant metrics (optional)

-There might be other relevant metrics that are important for organizational health and success that are not included in the KRs, like the fuel level in a car (something that requires active monitoring), which can also be company-wide or team specific.
+There might be other relevant metrics that are important for organizational health and success that are not included in the KRs – but worth keeping an eye on.
+These, often called “health metrics”, can be company-wide or team specific metrics and include something like team engagement, revenue pipe or customer ratings.

 Step 6: Remove impediments

-The insights shared and discussions happening in an OKR Check-Ins are a great source for possible impediments on the way towards achieving the set goals.
+The insights shared and discussions happening in an OKR Check-In are a great source for possible impediments on the way towards achieving the set goals.

 It is important to note that moving the item “OKR Check-In” to done is easy, whereas gaining valuable insights without too much extra effort while having all engaged in the process is not.
 The above tips are designed to help facilitate effective OKR Check-Ins in a way that improves the overall OKR experience.